wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/UnitTesting.md

 ### Mocking with Protocols

 The most common form of designing for mockable testing is to use protocols that expose the properties and functions of the repository which are to be used broadly.
-Reference these repositories by their protocol instead of their concrete type.
+Reference these repositories by protocol instead of their concrete type.
 This allows you to create special mock implementations of the repository which can be injected into the test subject while unit testing.

 A protocol and its accompanying mock type may look like this: